rDevelop/barista-matic/README.md

+# barista-matic
-To run Barista-Matic, you can build with gradle and run the jar, or just run the included jara
+To run Barista-Matic, you can build with gradle and run the jar, or just run the included jar

 1. Build and run
 gradle clean build